top of page

 A graduate of UC Berkeley, David Thorne gained early fame for his spectacular 1954 Oakland home for jazz musician Dave Brubeck.
 Working later under his given name Beverley and out of the limelight of architecture circles, he completed more than 100 homes throughout California and Hawaii, where he spent his last years.
 He was the last living architect of the Case Study House program.

-More info on US Modernist
+More info on docomomo northern california

 Gallery 2 - 1963 Photographs